NANA-hq/VerifyNG/README.md

 VerifyNG provides a faster and smarter solution.
 VerifyNG was created to make product safety checks faster, easier, and more accessible to everyday users.

-What Users Can Do
+What Users Can Do, users can:

-Users can:
 - Scan product barcodes instantly
 - Verify NAFDAC registration numbers
 - Check product safety information